mdhiggins/factorio-status/readme.md

 # Factorio Discord Bot

 This Discord bot provides real-time status updates for a Factorio server, including player count, server uptime, and more.
+Server status will be pinned to the channel and interval messages will be sent when a player leaves or joins the server

 ## Prerequisites